TristanPerry/domain-name-generator/README.md

 ```

-This tool creates all possible non-repeating combinations from the provided keywords.
+This tool creates all possible combinations from the provided keywords.
 As per the TODOs below, I will make this tool a bit more flexible shortly.

 ## TODOs

- * Allow for keyword variations (probably by allowing something like `python generatedomain.py tech,techno,techy kw2 kw3` - better than trying to be smart by adding "no", "ie", "y" onto the end of keywords and usually getting it wrong).
+ * Allow for keyword variations (probably by allowing something like `python generatedomain.py --kws tech,techno,techy kw2 kw3` - better than trying to be smart by adding "no", "ie", "y" onto the end of keywords and usually getting it wrong).
  * An option to skip the WHOIS check.
  * An option to also output taken domains (along with their expiry date).